-A private school in east Georgia intends to start drug-testing its oldest students.
+A private Georgia school to drug test its oldest students.

 The Columbus Ledger-Enquirer reports that Brookstone School in Columbus recently announced that the drug-testing of students in grades 8-12 will be voluntary next school year — and then mandatory in succeeding years.